 Stands for the “European Credit Transfer and Accumulation System”.
 A European system for crediting study achievements that enables a comparison of students’ academic achievement across Europe.

 You can use an educational loan to finance your studies.
-The KfW development bank and the German federal government both offer various financing options.
+The KfW development bank (website in German) and the German federal government both offer various financing options.
 Your family’s financial situation is not taken into account.
-Contact the Studierendenwerk Düsseldorf for advice.
+Contact the Studierendenwerk Düsseldorf (website in German) for advice.

 → Digital learning